Benn9211/Ch_1_2_3/README.md

 In order to run this file you need to have this editor in your computer.
 [Visual Studio](https://code.visualstudio.com/Download)

-## When you open it you will see the code for that file
+## When you open the html file then you will see the code for this file